nabilblk/websphere-provisioning/README.md

     [root@ace863d4292d home]# ./start.sh

-Now you can access to websphere console here : http://%CONTAINER_IP%:9060/ibm/console/unsecureLogon.jsp
+Youpi , Now you can access to websphere console here : http://%CONTAINER_IP%:9060/ibm/console/unsecureLogon.jsp

 You can get the container ip by running this command in the HOST :